Modern Slavery Statement — Commercial Waste Finsbury Park

 Governance and Responsibilities

-Image showing supply chain and commercial waste operations in Finsbury Park Our board and senior management hold responsibility for implementing anti-slavery measures throughout the company.
+A close-up image showing a pile of various metal tins and cans, including aluminium and steel, placed on a flat surface.
+The cans display different finishes such as shiny, matte, and brushed textures, with some having pull tabs or lids partially open.
+The cans are arranged haphazardly, some stacked or leaning against each other, with a few showing interior surfaces in light grey or white.
+The background is plain and neutral, emphasizing the metallic objects.
+This collection of labelled or unlabeled tins and cans is typical of waste material collected during rubbish removal services, such as those offered by Commercial Waste Finsbury Park, situated in an urban environment that requires proper disposal of recyclable metal waste.
+Our board and senior management hold responsibility for implementing anti-slavery measures throughout the company.
 The compliance team performs risk assessments and ensures that policies align with UK Modern Slavery Act expectations.
 We use targeted risk criteria for the commercial-waste Finsbury Park supply chain, focusing on high-risk services such as subcontracted collections, temporary staffing and vehicle maintenance.

 Zero-tolerance Policy